Wolvereness/remit/README.md

 Rust generators implemented through async/await syntax.

 The pinned implementation is stack-based, and the boxed is heap-based.
 No fancy macros and a simple API.
-Values can be lazily or eagerly yielded.
+Values are remitted/yielded analogous to how they're awaited.
+Response values can also be sent back to the awaiting location.

 This crate is inherently no-std, and the default `alloc` feature can be disabled.
+This crate also uses no dependencies outside of `core` and `alloc`.

 Some behaviors exhibited by the *lack* of `alloc` are not part of the SemVer.
-For example, not awaiting before another remit, without alloc, is [unspecified](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html) behavior.
+For example, not awaiting each value one at a time, without alloc, is [unspecified](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html) behavior.